Skip to content

 • on agent question cards (pending and answered),

-• in the Discuss tab of the activity panel, which lists every thread of the sprint with unread counts and a search box.
+• in the Discuss tab of the activity panel, which lists every thread of the intent with unread counts and a search box,

 Threads are created lazily — one thread per entity.
 The first person to open the discussion creates it; everyone after that joins the same thread.